ChrisYP/ChrisYP.github.io/en-US/en.md

 | `250,000,000` | `VIP 2` | `80%`    | Actual spend of `300` points is `240` points |
 | `600,000,000` | `VIP 3` | `70%`    | Actual spend of `300` points is `210` points |

 > !!!
-VIP discounts and proxy discounts cannot be enjoyed simultaneously.
+VIP discounts and proxy discounts can be enjoyed simultaneously.

 ### Rebate Description